-Games have a long history of being in research (Sandbrook, Adams, and Monteferri 2015; Chabris 2017; Redpath et al. 2018) including as tools to aid the communication of complex ideas and processes to non-specialists (Garcia, Dray, and Waeber 2016; Tan et al. 2018; Fjaellingsdal and Kloeckner 2019), with online and video games recently becoming popular (REF).
-Given this long history, it is striking that the parallels between videogames in particular and models are not discussed more widely.
+Games have a long history of use in research (Sandbrook, Adams, and Monteferri 2015; Chabris 2017; Redpath et al. 2018), including as tools to aid the communication of complex ideas and processes to non-specialists (Garcia, Dray, and Waeber 2016; Tan et al. 2018; Fjaellingsdal and Kloeckner 2019), with online and video games recently becoming popular (REF).
+Given this long history, it is striking that the parallels between videogames in particular and models are not recognised more widely.
 All models are abstract representations of environments, actors and relationships, with inputs (parameters) and outputs (predictions or inferences).
 Similarly, all games present a player with an environment in a given state (parameters), including one or more actors, which can take actions (inputs) to affect the environment for a given effect (outputs).
 It is worth stressing that every game has an underlying model that defines the state of the environment, relationships between objects in this environment, and inputs and outputs available to the player.
 However, while games are by definition designed with player (user) interaction in mind, models rarely have user-facing or even user-friendly interfaces, and running or adapting them to specific circumstances usually relies on technical expertise.
 Casting models as games provides an opportunity to effectively improve the communication and understandability of even relatively complex models.
 Inputs and outputs may be presented in a visual way and tweaked depending on the type of audience, and both potential applications and limitations of the model can be demonstrated effectively.

 In addition, presenting a model as a game provides an opportunity to empirically collect data on how stakeholders make decisions in the modelled environment.
 Games have already been widely used for data collection to answer specific questions (e.g. Meinzen-Dick et al. 2016; Villamor and Badmos 2016; S. Rakotonarivo et al. 2021; O. S. Rakotonarivo et al. 2021) on what affects decision-making in socio-ecological systems.
 A less well-explored potential of using this approach is using in-game decisions directly as a “big data” source to improve the parameterisation of the underlying model itself.
 Many existing models represent human decision-making by relatively crude algorithms (e.g. fully rational utility maximisation) despite widespread recognition that this does not reflect real-world decision-making (Groeneveld et al. 2017).
 By presenting real-world stakeholders with in-game decisions that would otherwise be taken by a predefined algorithm, large data sets of actions and outcomes may be collected.
 Given a large enough sample of players and in-game conditions, such data might then be used to train decision-making algorithms that better reflect human decision-making in natural resource management.
 It is notable that this “gamesourcing” or “Gamorithm” (Sipper and Moore 2020) approach has already been widely used in a number of other fields (e.g. crowdsourcing accurate protein-structure models (Khatib et al. 2011), and classification of fluorescence microscopy images (Sullivan et al. 2018)), but remains rare in conservation science (but see van den Bergh et al. 2021).
-Thus, model-games can be considered “virtual laboratories” (Duthie et al. 2021) to not only test specific hypotheses or predictions, but potentially also as an effective method to source data to parameterise the underlying models, based on in-game decisions by real humans.
+Thus, model-games can be considered “virtual laboratories” (Duthie et al. 2021) to not only test specific hypotheses or predictions, but potentially also as an effective method to source data to parameterise the underlying models based on in-game decisions by real humans.